 Production I.G‘s light scheme animation fits well with the mood of the drama.
 It is made simple and has bright ambiance which is at least close to the feeling of romance.
 The art makes me remind of Kimi ni Todoke due to the simplicity, the silence of the setting, the character design, and Kou looks like Kazehaya.
 Well, they are products of the same studio.

 I particularly love the opening theme titled Sekai wa Koi ni Ochiteiru by CHiCO with HoneyWorks.
-It sounds refreshing with the good music video that shows the main leads and what to expect with their roles.
+It sounds refreshing and has a good music video that shows the main leads and what to expect with their roles.
 Whilst the ending theme titled Blue by Fujifabric has a dramatic tune which is appropriate for an ending song.

 Ao Haru Ride is good to watch if you’d love to take a glance at the coming-of-age story of romance.
 You will definitely fall in love over and over again.
 A must watch!